Application of blockchain for secure data transmission in distributed state estimation: Introduction

-Since Bitcoin, many alternative cryptocurrencies (altcoins) have developed.
-Ethereum\cite{Buterin2014} is the most popular cryptocurrency after Bitcoin, which has provided a platform to develop BC projects on top of Ethereum BC.
-Ethereum is an open-source BC-based decentralised software platform.
-In 2015, Ethereum BC introduced a platform for BC smart contract development and decentralised application (DApps), i.e. developing a simple program that runs on the its BC deploys decentralised applications that runs using Ethereum Virtual Machine (EVM).
-DApps are digital applications running on a BC or peer-to-peer network of computers without controlling a single authority.
-Smart contracts can specify the conditions and functionality of working of the smart contract on the BC.
-For example, define a condition under which circumstances payment can occur between two individuals.
+Since Bitcoin, many alternative cryptocurrencies (altcoins) have emerged.
+Ethereum\cite{Buterin2014} is the most popular cryptocurrency after Bitcoin, which provides an open-source platform to develop BC-based decentralized applications (DApps).
+DApps are application programs that runs on decentralized BC applications using Ethereum Virtual Machine (EVM).
+For example, smart contracts can specify the functionality and condition, under which circumstances payment can occur between two individuals.
 These conditions are programmed and deployed on the BC, and individuals can abide by these conditions and transact in a secure environment without intermediaries.
-Ethereum is one big computer that is made of small individual computers located globally.
+EVM is one big computer that is made of small individual computers located globally.
 These computers are nodes connected, having a copy of the Ethereum BC.
 The transactions are broadcasted to the network via a node which is replicated across the network.
-For Proof of Concept of BC for secure data transmission, we have developed a prototype on the Ethereum platform using truffle framework \cite{Truffle2018} which can be deployed on local machines.
-We created a smart contract, specified conditions and deployed it on a BC network running on local devices.
-Sections \ref{sec:systemmodel} and \ref{sec:probForm} explaining the designed system architecture and problem formulation in detail and section \ref{sec:sim-res-dis} shows performance analysis.
+For feasibility demonstration of BC for secure data transmission, we have developed a prototype on the Ethereum platform using truffle framework \cite{Truffle2018} which can be deployed on local machines.
+We have created a smart contract, specified conditions and deployed it on a BC network running on local devices.